desmax74/openshift-drools-hacep/jdkhttp/README.md

 ```sh
 oc get is/openshift-kie-jdkhttp -o template --template='{{range .status.tags}}{{range .items}}{{.dockerImageReference}}{{end}}{{end}}'
 ```
-Open the deployment_registry yaml and replace existing image URL with the result of the previous command trimming the tail after @ symbol then add :latest.
+Open the deployment yaml and replace existing image URL with the result of the previous command trimming the tail after @ symbol then add :latest.
 E.g. image:
 ```sh
  - env: